DEERAJ-47/Motion_Detection/README.md

 This Project is Created using Machine learning algorithm and Computer vision to detect and track the Motion.
 Language:-Python

+This project is basically use to detect the human  motion and detect them using Computer vision And it also shows the angle of your elbow while you are doing curls and in addition it will also count the number of curls you have completed.
+It basically used to track the motion of any person and to learn from their motion.

 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.